 Mike plans on working towards creating and expanding on current policies to help foster positive training environments, removing obstacles for team Ontario, and continue the current plans to increase revenue and communication.
 He also looks forward to expanding his current relationships with CWFHC and Canadian Masters Federation.

 Introduced to the sport of weightlifting back in 2011 in Alberta, Eva has competed since 2013 with the highlight being World Masters Championships in Montreal in 2019.
 Having fallen love with the sport she became a coach while working at Hamilton Barbell and started a collegiate barbell club while returning to post-secondary education at Mohawk College.
+After joining the board in 2021, she added Technical official to her resume, moving up to National Category 3 in 2022.

 As VP Finance some of my responsibilities include bookkeeping, issuing payments, working with Accountants for Audits and Financial Statements.
 I have been involved with weightlifting since 2004.
 I have competed at Ontario Championships, Canadian Masters and Pan Am Masters competitions.
 I continue to be an active Masters Weightlifter.
 In my day job I work as a Network Engineer in the telecom industry.
 My Christian Faith is a very important part of who I am.
 Other interests include business, economics, health-fitness and playing guitar.